DiseaseTranscriptomicsLab/compbio-app-server/README.md

 [Postgres]: https://www.postgresql.org
 [Clickhouse]: https://clickhouse.com

-## Start running the app server
+## Instructions

-Go to the project folder and run:
+To start running the app server, go to the project folder and run:

 1. [`./shinyproxy/download-shinyproxy-dockers.sh`][downloadDockers] to
 automatically pull Docker images used in ShinyProxy